 Sleeping Bag Hood

 Most of the time you’ll find a sleeping bag hood on a mummy-style bag.
 The hood can be used for a few functions but most commonly to keep your head warm on a cold night.
 Or alternatively, hold a pillow in place.
-After all, sleeping bags don’t have headboards!
+After all, even the best backpacking sleeping bags don’t have headboards!

 Down vs Synthetic Insulation